DowdyJ/JoDosVM/README.md

 <h2>LC3 Assembler</h2>
 I made the assembler portion of this project by reading the project docs and reverse engineering pre-assembled binaries and comparing them to their assembly code.
-For the two projects I tested against it produces byte identical binary.
+For the two projects I tested against, it produces byte identical binary.

 As per the LC3 standard, SEMICOLON marks a comment.
 Comments can be on a line by themselves or after an instruction.